fangzhzh/leetcode/173-binary-search-tree-iterator/README.md

 - to the far left
 - to step visit

-The better solution is generalize the solution, it doesn't care specifically whether a note is left or right.
+The better solution is generalize the solution, it doesn't care specifically whether a node is left or right.
 It cares whether it's null.
-- cur is null?
+- cur is null and stack is not empty?
 - no, stack.push(cur) && cur = cur.left
 - yes, pop(), cur = cur.right